CodedChai/codedchai.github.io/_posts/2019-12-10-chip-8-interpreter-part-1.md

 </code>

-This concludes the basics of how to read to ROMs into memory and for later use.
+## This concludes the basics of how to read to ROMs for later use.

 ### Next Up we will cover the design of the Opcode class.